 Annoying 101 lists

 To be honest the 101 lists slightly annoy me.
 I provide some in the links above.
 They feel like a sort of endless poking with arbitrary stop rules.
-In creativity exercises, there is a tool for judging the quality of a question.
+In creativity techniques, there is a tool for judging the quality of a question.
 The question should generate a complex thought process, that like was missing from the previous considerations.

 Suppose you ask yourself “What are your biggest goals and dreams?”.
 And the answer is “I want to be a millionaire” or “I want to be famous”.
 Now what?
 Good questions should not enable your less creative behavior.
 A marginally better question: “If this was your last day on the earth, what would you do?” may be an opening for an all-you-can-eat feast with all-you-can-drink alcohol.
 Also, it looks like you asked yourself something like that.